Finding motivation

 Beat procrastination with "Eat That Frog"!

 • Procrastination is something we are all prone to do.
-It’s not a moral failing and it doesn’t simply mean you are a disorganized person.
-Rather, it’s about “mood repair.”
-That’s adaptive.
-You’re trying to help out your present self because you are feeling too stressed, overwhelmed, or confused about the task at hand.
+It's not a moral failing and it doesn't simply mean you are a disorganized person.
+Rather, it's about "mood repair."
+That's adaptive.
+You're trying to help out you present self because you are feeling too stressed, overwhelmed, or confused about the task at hand.

 • You will never be done with your to-do list.
 Not now, not tomorrow, not 4 years from now.
 So, what's the best way to deal with that?
 Find your "frog" and deal with it first.